atlopes/csv/README.md

 * Imports data from CSV files
 * Automatically generates a cursor (or a table in a database)
+* Appends to existing cursor
+* Field mapping and filtering
 * Also accepts headerless CSV files
 * Reads Memo-like fields, including multiline fields
 * Detects also Integer, Double, Logical, Varchar(), Date, and Datetime data